copperspice/cs_string/README.md

     using CsString_utf8  = CsBasicString<utf8>;
     using CsString_utf16 = CsBasicString<utf16>;

 ### System Requirements

-To use CsString you will need a C++17 compiler and a C++17 standard library.
+Building CsString requires a C++20 compiler and a C++20 standard library.

-Uses the CMake build system for building and running the unit test suite.
+CMake build files are provided with the source distribution to build this library.
+The unit test binary executable is an optional part of the build process.

 This library has been tested with clang sanitizer and an extensive industry code review.

 ### Running the Catch Tests